 A typical painting session at Art by Ancourage lasts 1.5 hours and follows a structured format designed for real learning.

 Classes run in groups of 3–6 students at both Bishan and Woodlands studios.
 All paints, brushes, canvases, and surfaces are provided — you do not need to buy any materials.
-Trial classes start at $18.
+Trial classes are $18.

 Painting Classes vs Art Jamming